 Marxent, Making a Bold Move in the Market

 One of the emerging companies that has embraced this technological advancement is Marxent, a leader in Augmented Reality and Virtual Reality that provides furniture, home improvement and home décor retailers and manufacturers the newest 3D Furniture Cloud platform to sell their products.
 The company also provides furniture buyers their freedom to configure, design, and visualize home furnishings in context.
-Beck Besecker, CEO and co-founder of Marxent, shared his company’s innovative strategies and bold store concept in his exclusive interview with Bold Business.
+Beck Besecker, CEO and co-founder of Marxent, shared his company’s innovative strategies and bold store concept in his exclusive interview with Bold Business at the Synapse Summit.

 For many years, the retail market has been trying to solve different problems in the industry, and Marxent is seeking to address a couple of these problems, Besecker said.
 One issue is sort of an extension of a problem wherein a customer is buying a very complex purchase, such as kitchens, baths, bathrooms, or even an entire house.
 This problem can be very complex because of business rules, raising many questions at hand like “How do you design and configure kitchen?”, “How do you get a consumer to be able to do it themselves?”, and lastly, “How do you help a consumer visualize what the end-product is going to look like?”